 I say that Dumbledore had already figured out that there had to be more than one of them, and he knew that it was going to turn out to be a “significant” magical number of them.
 Dumbledore, unlike Riddle may not have ever studied Divination, but I’ll bet you anything you please that they both studied Arithmancy.
 That factor alone had probably already narrowed Dumbledore’s theory down to a choice between either 3 or 7.
 I think Albus already suspected it was probably 7, Slughorn’s memory just confirmed it.

-I do think that during Riddle’s 10-year absence Albus’s investigation was almost certainly tracing Tom’s actions with regard to stolen property rather than Horcruxes.
+I do think that during Riddle’s 10-year absence Albus’s investigations were almost certainly tracing Tom’s backtrail regarding matters of more vital interest to himself, which was not Horcruxes.
 It was only after Albus got a look at Tom upon his return to ask for the DADA post, sometime between ’57–’63 that he would have had reason to start suspecting Horcruxes had been added to the equation.

-After all, Albus had personally seen the subject banned at Hogwarts before Tom even showed up to ask about it.
+After all, Albus had personally seen the subject of Horcruxes banned at Hogwarts before Tom even showed up to ask about it.
 Possibly before Tom was even born.
-And by everything we’ve been given to reason from, Tom managed to create his first one completely off Albus’s radar before he even finished school.
+And by everything we’ve been given to reason from, Tom still managed to create his first one completely off Albus’s radar before he even finished school.

 Which to Albus may have been a hint right there that he was up against a soul in multiple parts.
 Tom was greedy enough to turn every significant artifact he could get his hands on to his own use.
 A 3-part soul might have been significant enough to satisfy him.
 But that would have meant that he had only used two of the stolen artifacts for Horcruxes.
 And Albus knew Tom well enough to know that he wouldn’t have been able to resist taking “possession” of all three.
 4, 5, and 6, are not magically “significant” enough numbers to suit Tom Riddle’s opinion of himself.
 So he was almost certainly aiming for 7.

 (ETA: and Rowling summarily dismissed this whole line of enquiry when she sat down to write DHs, too.
 For there is no indication in the flashback of Tom’s first defeat that he had shown up at the Potters with the intention of creating a Horcrux at all.
 Instead the whole passage in HBP has now been trivialized into just another instance of Albus buttering Harry up.
 And I find myself disbelieving that as well.
 She shouldn’t have made such a point of it in HBP unless it was supposed to mean something.)

 The second thing to have come out of that particular discussion was the sudden, rather unaccountable suggestion that the final Horcrux was Nagini.